 But you don't have one right now.

-Well, you don't, but here's the the thing.
+But here's the thing.

-Uh Bernie Sanders admits it.
+Bernie Sanders admits it.

-This is the same situation over and over again for him.
+And this is the same situation over and over again for him.

-Take a listen to number twelve.
+Take a listen to number 12.

 What are the policies or positions of your opponents that you think are veering towards socialism?

-Well, I think that the bottom line is if we don't clearly define that we are not socialists, the Republicans are going to come at us every way they can and def and call us socialists.
+Well, I think that the bottom line is if we don't clearly define that we are not socialists, the Republicans are going to come at us every way they can and call us socialists.

-If you want to get universal health care coverage, I believe that health care is a right and not a privilege.
+I believe that health care is a right and not a privilege.

-But you can't expect to eliminate private insurance for 180 million people, many of whom will don't want to give it up.
+But you can't expect to eliminate private insurance for 180 million people, many of whom don't want to give it up.

 There you go.

-So I mean, he said it.
+So, I mean, he said it.

 Absolutely.